dCache/dcache/BUILDING.md

     mvn clean package -am -pl packages/fhs -P deb

 The two profiles must not be invoked in the same run.

 Note that the platform native RPM and DEB build tools must be installed.
-For RPM, installing the rpm and rpmbuild tools suffices.
-For DEB, the dpkg-dev, debhelper, quilt, and fakeroot packages must be installed.
+For building RPMs on both CentOS and Debian platforms, installing the rpm and rpmbuild packages suffices.
+For building DEBs on Debian or Ubuntu platforms, the dpkg-dev, debhelper, bash-completion, sh-make, quilt, and fakeroot packages must be installed.

 The package revision number can be customized by defining the build.number property, e.g.: